 It was unfortunately closed for construction during my visit in February, but I did get a glimpse of a couple murals that were on the outside.
 Needless to say this is for sure on my things to see in LA list for my next revisit.

 17. Clayton Street & E 5th Street (Arts District)

 This is still sorta around The Container Yard area, but here is what’s generally called the “Arts District”.
-There are quite a few murals around here and there’s also a pre cool pop-up style shop right at the end of Clayton before E 5th.
+There are quite a few murals around and there’s also a pre cool pop-up style shop right at the end of Clayton before E 5th.
 I couldn’t find the exact name or address on Google/Google Maps, but like Melrose, this is a fun little neighborhood to explore.
-During daylight of course.
+During day time of course.
 DTLA doesn’t exactly have the best rep for safety.

 18. Venice Beach

 Continuing with the mural theme, Venice Beach has some amazing artwork too.
 And well, beach days are always a good idea period.